Best Occasion to Prepare this Recipe

 My Improv & Notes

-Given that each of the above recipes are widely unique.
+Given that each of the above recipes is widely unique.
 Here are my improvs/notes on how to prepare the perfect recipe:

 - As you might have read in many blogs already- try using sweet, ripe tomatoes (if not, add in 1/2 tsp tomato ketchup for sweetness), and Paneer prepared at home.
 If you purchased Paneer from a store, soak it in a bowl filled with hot water and add in a pinch of turmeric- it’ll soften the texture of Paneer